 The best interests of the child are the paramount consideration for the Court in proceedings on guardianship, custody, upbringing of or access to a child, and in proceedings relating to the administration of any property belonging to or held in trust for a child.

 The Court must enable the child to give his or her views, taking account of the child’s age and maturity.

-The Child and Family Relationships Acts 2015 amends the Guardianship of Infants Acts to allow the court to appoint step-parents, civil partners and cohabiting partners as guardians, to allow a parent or guardian with custody of a child to nominate a temporary guardian and to enable wider categories of persons to apply for custody and access.
+The Child and Family Relationships Acts 2015 amends the Guardianship of Infants Acts to allow the court to appoint step-parents, civil partners and cohabiting partners as guardians; to allow a parent or guardian with custody of a child to nominate a temporary guardian; and to enable wider categories of persons to apply for custody and access.

 Civil partners or a cohabiting couple who jointly adopt a child are to be guardians jointly.
 Where one member of the couple dies, the surviving member can act as guardian alone or jointly with a testamentary guardian appointed by his or her partner.

 The definition of ‘father’ was amended to exclude the donor of a gamete.
-The definition of ‘parent’, in relation to a donor-conceived child, includes the spouse, civil partner or cohabiting partner of a birth mother, where the child is recognised as a second parent under the Child and Family Relationships Act.
+The definition of ‘parent’, in relation to a donor-conceived child, includes the spouse, civil partner or cohabiting partner of a birth mother, where the person concerned is recognised as a second parent under the Child and Family Relationships Act.

 A ‘qualifying guardian’ (a guardian who can nominate a temporary guardian in relation to the child) is defined as one who is either the parent of the child and has custody or who, if not the parent, has sole custody of the child.

 An unmarried father is to be guardian of his child automatically where he has cohabited with the child’s mother for 12 consecutive months, including three months with the mother and child following the child’s birth.
 The 12 consecutive months need not be before the birth of the child.